 In a similar vein to insulation performance, if you only plan on using these products occasionally and in less demanding circumstances you are probably better off with a traditional model.
 While clearly less durable, the traditional models we tested would certainly stand up to few weekend camping trips a year and serving as a beverage container at the beach.
 However, even if your normal endeavors won't require the additional insulating capacity of most of the high-end models, but you will be using it frequently or in harsh conditions, the increased durability of a high-end model may be worth the investment.
-High-end coolers tend to cost between 4 to 5 times the amount of a comparable traditional model.
-So, if you go camping 10+ weekends a year and could see yourself burning through 5 traditional coolers in the next ten years, or have already burned through a few, the longer life of a high-end model would certainly be worth the extra cost.
+High-end coolers tend to cost between four to five times the amount of a comparable traditional model.
+So, if you go camping 10+ weekends a year and could see yourself burning through five traditional coolers in the next ten years, or have already burned through a few, the longer life of a high-end model would certainly be worth the extra cost.
 Also, if your cooler will frequently be bouncing around on a boat or in the bed of a pickup, might be used as a casting platform or stepladder, or be put through any other devious abuse that you cook up, the increased durability of a high-end model is a worthwhile investment.

-The increased ruggedness of all the high-end models we tested has gained them bear-resistant certifications from the Interagency Grizzly Bear Committee (IGBC).
-This certification complies with food storage regulations for National Forest grizzly bear habitat.
-Regulations can vary quite a bit across publicly managed lands, so if you're looking for a model that can serve as a de facto bear box be sure to research the specific regulations in areas you plan to visit.
+The increased ruggedness of all the high-end models we tested has gained some of them bear-resistant certifications from the Interagency Grizzly Bear Committee (IGBC).
+This certification complies with food storage regulations for public lands that are also grizzly bear habitat.
+Regulations can vary quite a bit across publicly managed lands, so if you're looking for a model that can serve as a de facto bear box, be sure to research the specific regulations in areas you plan to visit.

 Step 2: How Big of a Cooler Do You Need?